 - The higher the number of nodes in a blockchain network, the higher the cumulative computing power in the network.

 - This makes it harder for hackers to control 51% of the total network’s computing power in such networks.
-Essentially, a higher number of nodes add more security against 51% attacks.
+Essentially, a higher number of nodes add more security against 51% of attacks.

-- However, less popular blockchains have a lesser number of nodes, therefore, hackers can launch 51% attacks more easily.
+- However, less popular blockchains have a lesser number of nodes, therefore, hackers can launch 51% of attacks more easily.
 In 2018, hackers targeted a few relatively new cryptocurrency networks with a lower number of nodes.
 Verge, Monacoin, and Bitcoin Gold had fallen victim to these 51% attacks, as this “MIT Technology Review” report shows.

 Let’s also understand how market economics provides natural protection against 51% attacks:

 - A cryptocurrency blockchain with limited popularity would naturally mean that the coin has a low price in the crypto market.
 Hackers staging a 51% attack might gain coins, however, their profit will be low.